amyrman/amyrman/README.md

   - To code things on the web, mainly with HTML, CSS, Javascript and Java.
 - 👯 I’m looking to collaborate on:
   - Improving society.
-- 🤔 I’m looking for help with:
-  - At the moment, managing covid.
-At least days seem to be getting brighter both literally and figuratively! 🤞
 - 💬 Ask me about:
   - Whatever you like and we'll take it from there!
 I'm curious by nature, and I love to help out!
 For example, I know some things about social work (e.g. psychology, sociology).
   - Programming-wise?
 Beginner Javascript, Java, HTML, CSS.